-Now may be one of the best time in history to invest in financial stocks.
+Now may be one of the best times in history to invest in financial stocks.
 Companies in the financial industry have been able to increase profits by finding new and innovative ways to deliver financial products and services to consumers at a low cost.
-Banking, brokerage and credit card companies can be easily accessed on the Internet and through applications on mobile phones.
+Banking, brokerage and credit card companies can be easily accessed on the internet and through applications on mobile phones.

 Also, the largest segment of the U.S. population, the baby boomer generation, is dramatically increasing the demand for financial products and services.
 Born between 1946 and 1964, the baby boomers are either in retirement now or are nearing retirement age.
 Over the next 25 years, it is estimated that the greatest transfer of wealth in history will occur, as the children of baby boomers, Generation X, inherit their parents’ assets.

-This transfer of wealth is estimated to be between $30 trillion and $70 trillion.
+This transfer of wealth is estimated to be $48 trillion.

 Here are three of the best financial funds to buy for the long term:

-- Davis Financial Fund RPFGX: Perhaps the best actively-managed financial fund on the market, Davis Financial benefits from a long history of investing in financial stocks.
+- Davis Financial Fund (RPFGX): Perhaps the best actively-managed financial fund on the market, Davis Financial benefits from a long history of investing in financial stocks.
 Fund manager Christopher Davis has been either an analyst or manager at Davis funds for 30 years.
 This experience has helped to boost long-term returns (5 years or more) ahead of at least two-thirds of other financial sector funds.
-RPFGX has a front load of 4.75% and an expense ratio of 0.98%.
+RPFGX has a front load of 4.75% and an expense ratio of 0.96% (as of May 2021).
 Some investors may qualify for load-waived shares, which do not have a sales charge.

-- Fidelity Select Banking FSRBX: If you want to focus on the banking sub-sector within the broader financial sector, FSRBX is a smart choice.
-The fund primarily invests in large U.S. banks, such as Wells Fargo (WFC), PNC Financial Services (PNC), and CitiGroup (C).
-Expenses for FSRBX are 0.77%.
+- Fidelity Select Banking (FSRBX): If you want to focus on the banking sub-sector within the broader financial sector, FSRBX is a smart choice.
+The fund primarily invests in large U.S. banks, such as Wells Fargo (WFC), PNC Financial Services (PNC) and CitiGroup (C).
+Expenses for FSRBX are 0.79% as of May 2021.

 Disclaimer: The information on this site is provided for discussion purposes only and should not be misconstrued as investment advice.
 Under no circumstances does this information represent a recommendation to buy or sell securities.